-The Arab Observer was one of very few English-language news outlets in the Middle East during its publication from 1960 to 1966.
+The Arab Observer was one of very few English-language news outlets in the Middle East during its publication from 1960–1966.
 While traveling in Egypt, Angelou met and married civil rights activist Vusumzi Make, and, after moving to Cairo, she scored a job as an editor for the Observer after W.E.B.
 Du Bois’s stepson David fudged her credentials.
 She’d never worked as a journalist before, but her job at the Observer tossed her into the deep end of reporting while working in an office full of men who’d never worked with a woman before.

 “Du Bois said I was an experienced journalist, wife of a freedom fighter, and an expert administrator,” Angelou said.
 “Would I be interested in the job of associate editor?
 If so I should realize that since I was neither Egyptian, Arabic, nor Moslem and since I would be the only woman working in the office, things would not be easy.
 He mentioned a salary that sounded like pots of gold to my ears.”

 By the end of her career, there were very few art forms Angelou hadn’t participated in (which is how she wound up with both a Tony and a Pulitzer Prize nomination and three Grammy wins), but it’s still delightfully surprising to know that Angelou was also a filmmaker.
-She first acted and sang in 1957’s Calypso Heat Wave but eventually turned to screenwriting for 1972’s Georgia, Georgia (a romance about an African American singer who falls in love while performing in Stockholm), and then to directing with 1998’s Down in the Delta starring Alfre Woodard and Wesley Snipes.
+She first acted and sang in 1957’s Calypso Heat Wave but eventually turned to screenwriting for 1972’s Georgia, Georgia (a romance about a Black singer who falls in love while performing in Stockholm), and then to directing with 1998’s Down in the Delta starring Alfre Woodard and Wesley Snipes.

 Angelou was friends with James Baldwin and had planned to help Malcolm X build the Organization of Afro-American Unity, a new civil rights organization, shortly before his assassination.
-She was also a coordinator for the Southern Christian Leadership Conference and organized with Dr. Martin Luther King, Jr. In early 1968, Dr. King asked Angelou to tour the country to promote the SCLC, but she postponed in order to plan her birthday party.
-It was on her 40th birthday, April 4, 1968, that Dr. King was assassinated in Memphis.
+She was also a coordinator for the Southern Christian Leadership Conference and organized with Dr. Martin Luther King, Jr. In early 1968, King asked Angelou to tour the country to promote the SCLC, but she postponed to plan her birthday party.
+It was on her 40th birthday, April 4, 1968, that King was assassinated in Memphis.
 His death sent her into a deep depression.